 Transportation in Canyonlands National Park

-Canyonlands National Park is easy to get to by car or RV near the town of Moab off US 191.
-You’ll have to drive to each district of the park separately, since they are not connected by roads or bridges.
-The Island in the Sky district is the easiest to access for drivers and RVers, where you drive along the 100-mile White Rim Road.
+Canyonlands National Park is easy to get to by car or RV near the town of Moab, Utah off US 191.
+You’ll have to drive to each district of the park separately since they are not connected by roads or bridges.
+The Island in the Sky district is the easiest to access for drivers and RVs by traveling along the 100-mile White Rim Road.
 The other districts require hiking, four-wheel driving, or boating to access all of the attractions.
 The Maze district is the least accessible.
 The use of large vehicles like RVs and trailers is not recommended in the Maze due to the severity of the roads.

-There is no public transportation available to the park, but there is Greyhound bus access to the nearby town of Moab and Amtrak train stations in Grand Junction and Green River, where you can take private van service to Moab.
+There is no public transportation available to the park, but there is Greyhound bus access to the nearby town of Moab, Utah, and Amtrak train stations in Grand Junction and Green River, Colorado, where you can rent an RV or trailer or take private van service to Moab.
 You can enjoy plenty of other modes of transportation at the park including biking, horseback riding, and boating.
-Private tours are available to get guided access to remote areas of the park like the Maze and the Rivers districts.
+Private tours are available for guided access to remote areas of the park like the Maze and the Rivers districts.
 The Rivers District of the park is remote, with access available by boat from launch locations on the Green and Colorado Rivers.